SuperShadowPlay/MCPD/README.md

 else the bot will not work.

+<b>In the config is the `cPrompt` variable, what you set it to, is what

+will call the bot for it's commands.</b>

 ## General Use
-Run your bot with the `runbot.py` file from a python 3 interpreter
+Run your bot with the `runbot.py` file from a python 3 interpreter.

-To ping your bot send "@\<bot> ping" in a channel that your bot can access
+To get all of the commands listed in discord, send `<prompt> help` in a channel that your bot can access.

+To ping your bot send `<prompt> ping` .

+To get the players online (and their names if enabled) send `<prompt> list`.

+To get the link to this Github repo, send `<prompt> source`

 ## Changelog
 #### User facing: